egoist/parse-json-config/README.md

 Type: `originalItem => boolean`<br>
 Default: `item => item && typeof item !== 'string'`

-Check if the item resolved, by default considering all non-string types as resolved.
+Check if the item is resolved, by default considering all non-string types as resolved.

 ##### isCalled